Yarroudh/segment-lidar/paper/paper.md

 Another advantage of image segmentation models is that they require less computational and data resources for finetuning in order to obtain competitive performance on downstream tasks [@chenfeng:2021].

-@kirillov:2023 introduced the Segment-Anything project as a new task, model, and dataset for image segmentation.
+@kirillov:2023 introduced the Segment Anything Model (SAM) for image segmentation.
+It has three three components: an image encoder, a flexible prompt encoder, and a fast mask decoder.
+The model was trained on SA-1B dataset that consists of 11 millions  licensed and privacy respecting images and 1.1 billion high-quality segmentation masks.

+SAM served as the basis for the development of many other packages. `Segment-Geospatial` is one of these open-source packages that was designed to segment geospatial data using Segment Anything Model [@wu:2023].

 # Overview of the method

-The main aim of using `SAM` is to automatically identify and separate different instances in 3D LiDAR data through automated image segmentation.
+The idea behind using `SAM` is to automatically identify and separate different instances in 3D LiDAR data through automated image segmentation.
 The process can be divided into four main steps:

 ## Step 1: Ground filtering using Cloth Simulation Filter [Optional]